shayansm2/leetcode-solutions/README.md

 # leetcodeSolutions
-the aim of this personal (and public) repository is to share my answers for leetcode questions
+the aim of this personal (and public) repository is to share my answers to leetcode questions.

 my leetcode account: [leetcode.com/shayansm/](https://leetcode.com/shayansm/)